41 Famous Landmarks in Ireland For Your Bucket List

 The hike to the top is relatively easy, so it should be doable for most ability levels.
 It will take around an hour to hike to the top and close to 40-minutes to return to the bottom.

 Along with taking in the beautiful panoramic views, you will want to look out for the Cairn located at the top of the mountain.
 Known as Queen Maeve's Grave, it's said that Maeve Queen of Connacht is buried here.

 Glenveagh National Park, County Donegal

-Glenveagh National Park is the second largest of Ireland’s six national parks and boasts incredible vistas as well as a castle and gardens.
-Notable geological features within the park include the Poisoned Glen, Derryveagh Mountains, and Errigal Mountain.
+Glenveagh National Park is the second largest of Ireland's six national parks and boasts incredible vistas as well as a castle and gardens.
+The park's notable geological features include the Poisoned Glen, Derryveagh Mountains, and Errigal Mountain.

-No matter which trail you take, you will be met with striking views of sprawling forests, tranquil lakes, and tall mountains.
+You will be met with striking views of sprawling forests, tranquil lakes, and tall mountains, no matter which trail you take.
 You may also encounter a range of wildlife.
 Animals in the area include red deer, otters, and various species of birds.